-To resize a column, make sure that its dimensions are unlocked in the Inspector.
-You should then enter new values.
+To resize a column, enter new values into the Width, Depth fields.
 To resize the object proportionally, select the Maintain Aspect Ratio option.

 The Elevation parameter defines how high an object is placed in relation to the default floor level.
 Since the floor can also be elevated, the object's elevation is calculated from the floor with zero elevation.
 In a multi-story building, the elevation of objects on each story is calculated from the level of the respective floor.